U-DK/LXR-Setup/README.md

 sudo systemctl reload apache2
 sudo systemctl restart apache2
 ```
 14. Now we are going to have the most time-consuming job here: Indexing.
 We should index and reference those kernel sources. `--version=` accepts the version name we set before, remember the step 8?
-If you have a different one, just put it in.
+If you have a different one, just put it in and remember the dir format `vx.xx.xxx`.
 Just wait until the indexing is done.
 ```bash
 ./genxref --url=http://localhost/lxr --version=v1.0
 ```